remifan/commplax/docs/installation.md

 ### why venv?
 Like most programming language, a Python program is essentially the composition of some user scripts and their dependences (packages) installed through package manager (`pip`).

-For example, one is programming a GPU pricing prediction which might need package (`scipy`) having linear regression function that itself depends on matrix manipulation package (`numpy`), and it is nice to install a visualizaition package(`matplotlib`) which also depends on `numpy`.
+For example, one is programming a GPU pricing prediction software which relies on package (`scipy`) having linear regression function that itself depends on matrix manipulation package (`numpy`), and it is nice to install a visualizaition package(`matplotlib`) which also depends on `numpy`.
 The entire dependences have a directed acyclic graph (DAG) structure, meaning that multiple packages might require the same package.

 It could be fine at start, but as one has more projects, a new project with package `A` needs recent version of package `C` but package `B` from another earlier project needs the older version of `C`.
 That's when package conflicts occur, and venv tool supports creating 'workspaces' each with isolated packages resolution.